-Active mineral working continues at both Upper Lawn Quarry and Hayes Wood Mine (also known as Stoke Hill Mine).
+- 683. Active mineral working continues at both Upper Lawn Quarry and Hayes Wood Mine (also known as Stoke Hill Mine).
 However Stowey Quarry, previously identified for future extraction, has now been worked to its maximum extent and the current planning permission for mineral extraction has expired.
 Recent planning permissions and applications have focussed on utilising Stowey Quarry for waste management purposes.
-Nevertheless the Mineral Safeguarding Area for Stowey Quarry will be retained in order to safeguard any future interest.
+Nevertheless the Mineral Safeguarding Area for Stowey Quarry will be retained in order to safeguard any future interest. - 684.
 As an underground working Stoke Hill Mine has very limited surface impacts which are restricted to its surface stockyard and adequately controlled by the conditions on the current permission.
 Therefore whilst it is located within the Green Belt and the Cotswolds AONB its impact on these designations is very limited.
-The current Area of Search at the mine occupies an extensive area that coincides with the Mineral Safeguarding Area.
-There remains therefore a substantial area identified for potential future working and this is considered likely to be adequate for the future Plan period and should therefore be retained.
+The current Area of Search2 at the mine occupies an extensive area that coincides with the Mineral Safeguarding Area.
+There remains therefore a substantial area identified for potential future working and this is considered likely to be adequate for the future Plan period and should therefore be retained. - 685.
 Upper Lawn Quarry is tightly constrained by housing, allotments and recreational land but it remains an importance source of Bath stone used in new build and restoration projects in the City.
 The operation is well established, small scale and low key and operates without complaint.
-A Preferred Area for future mineral extraction remains unpermitted to the north of the existing quarry and it is considered likely on current levels of activity that this will be sufficient for the forthcoming Plan period.
+A Preferred Area3 for future mineral extraction remains unpermitted to the north of the existing quarry and it is considered likely on current levels of activity that this will be sufficient for the forthcoming Plan period.

+686. Policy M2 sets out the approach in respect of the extraction of primary aggregates and including those sites allocated for mineral extraction as shown on the Policies Map as well as their respective areas of search.
 Policy M2 sets out the approach in respect of the extraction of primary aggregates and including those sites allocated for mineral extraction as shown on the Policies Map as well as their respective areas of search.